wouterbulten/wouterbulten.github.io/_posts/tech/2015-09-25-lightweight-javascript-library-for-noise-filtering.md

 Higher dimensional data?
 Rest assured, there are also multi-dimensional implementations available on the web!

 Any questions or comments?
 Please see the [comments section](#disqus_thread).

+# KalmanJS in other languages

+Kalman filters can be useful in a broad range of projects.
+Regularly I get questions whether KalmanJS is available in other languages than Javascript.
+Several contributers have made implementations of my library in other languages, including Python, Java and Objective-C. These versions are stored in the [contrib folder](https://github.com/wouterbulten/kalmanjs/tree/master/contrib) on GitHub.

+**Disclaimer:** These implementations are often untested and are only placed in the contrib folder for convenience in the hope that they can be useful for other projects.

 {% include posts/iotdi-citation.md %}